 Every dog should know a few basic commands such as sit, stay, and lie down.
-These commands can make it much easier to live with your pup since you’ll be able to control its actions when necessary.
+These commands can make it much easier to live with your pup since you’ll be able to control their actions when necessary.

 Many people just yell these words at their dogs, expecting them to naturally understand.
 Of course, dogs don’t speak any human languages, so you’ll need to train them to do what you want in some other manner.
 Luckily, it’s not a very difficult process, and there are several different methods you could employ, which we’re going to share in this article.

-3 Ways to Train a Dog to Lie Down
+Top 3 Ways to Train a Dog to Lie Down

 Each of the following methods will allow you to train a dog to lie down without much hassle.
 However, these methods all take different approaches, so read through all three and figure out which approach feels like it will work best for you and your dog.